godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

         var x = 3 + 3
         return x

-Sometimes you might want to assign a different initial value based on a boolean expression.
+Sometimes, you might want to assign a different initial value based on a boolean expression.
 In this case, ternary-if expressions come in handy::

     var x = [value] if [expression] else [value]